How intimate partners intermesh.

 Intercourse is a word that can be applied to both sexual and verbal interaction.
 It comes from a mid-fifteenth century definition meaning simply “to and fro.”
 When two people are in sync intellectually, their conversations are a communal and reciprocal exchange of dreams, ideas, goals, feelings, attitudes, concerns, needs, and hungers.
 When they interact, they build on one another’s ideas, creating synergy and more curiosity.

 The rhythm of how partners exchange these crucial expressions is particularly significant.
-The more vulnerable a thought or feeling is, the more supportive the other must be to insure the emotionally open partner must be at the time those thoughts are being expressed.
+The more vulnerable a thought or feeling is, the more supportive the other must be to ensure the emotionally open partner must be at the time those thoughts are being expressed.
 If the partner sharing feels dismissed, overruled, erased, interrupted, challenged, or invalidated, he or she is likely to stop sharing.
 Even if the listening partner is innocently under or over-reactive, that same result can occur.

 In addition, the more biased or fixated partners may be in their opinions, the harder it may be for the other partners to listen if they don’t feel or see things the same way.
 Learning to synergistically build concepts and dreams together is the hallmark of good communicators.
 Unfortunately, many intellectual disparities may not be resolvable.
-Too often, people don’t know how to listen deeply, expand the other’s mind-set, or understand a different line of thinking from their own.
+Too often, people don’t know how to listen deeply, expand the other’s mindset, or understand a different line of thinking from their own.

 Again, some people process words, thoughts, and feelings more slowly than others.
 This does not necessarily mean they have a less emotional capacity than their partners do.
 Successful intellectual meshing can only happen if both partners allow for a difference in speed, volume, and intensity.